Is kaat and ruqyah the same thing?

 +

 This depends entirely on the type and severity of the concern.
-Nazar and ayn may require only one to two consultations before the person is following a clear routine independently.
-Sihr concerns may require follow-up consultations over several weeks to adjust the guidance as the situation develops.
-Mufti Hasan will give you a realistic picture after the initial consultation.
-No specific number of sessions or outcomes is guaranteed.
+Nazar and ayn may require only one to two consultations.
+Sihr concerns may require follow-up consultations over several weeks.
+Mufti Hasan will give you a realistic picture after the initial consultation — no specific number of sessions or outcomes is guaranteed.

 What is ruqyah water and how do I prepare it?